GoogleChrome/chrome-app-codelab/lab6_lifecycle/README.md

 If Chrome and the app shuts down for any reason (other than a user-gesture), the onRestarted event is fired.
 Any text entered in the input field (but not yet saved as a Todo item) will reappear when Chrome and the app are reopened.

+> Note: If you get stuck and want to see the app in action, go to `chrome://extensions`, load the unpacked [lab6_lifecycle](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab6_lifecycle), and launch the app from a new tab.

 # Takeaways:

 * The event page may continue to run even when your windows are closed.